gaplo917/php_movie_center/README.md

 This plugin is written by HTML5 , Bootstrap , PHP And themoviedb API

-It is a PHP plugin with tested PHP_version = 5.2.
+It is a PHP plugin with tested PHP_version = 5.2, English AND Chinese ONLY

 The online movie database part is based on the source code of https://github.com/glamorous/TMDb-PHP-API.
 Big thanks to @Jonas De Smet providing such good php API for accessing themoviedb api.
 It saved me a lot of times.

 WHAT IS IT?
 ================
-It is a light online MP4 movie library with automatically serach the movie information for you and also with the youtbue trailer.
+It is a light online MP4 movie library with automatically serach:
+1. the movie information
+2. the youtbue trailer.

+No MySQL is needed.
+In order to search smartly.
+Your mp4 formate should be "{movie_name}.{year}.{resolution}.{anything}.mp4"

 REQUIREMENT
 ================